 🍽 This wine is perfect for stews of all types and also red meat dishes.
 My recommendation: to drink it alone!
 It is so delicious that it is better to enjoy it with a good conversation.

 A Zweigelt for my Christmas wine advent calendar.
 Today with a delicate piece from Austria.

-🍇 Weingut Huber @weingut_markus_huber is a family owned winery that produces wines which are characterized by their elegance, fine minerality, precision and complexity.
+🍇 Weingut Huber @weingut_markus_huber is a family-owned winery that produces wines characterized by elegance, fine minerality, precision and complexity.
 Their main goal is to produce white wines of the highest quality that reflect their origins.
-Although their red options are also a top option in terms of elegance.
+However, their red options are also a top option in terms of elegance.

-💡Around 1/3 of the Austrian wine-growing area planted with red wine varieties has Zweigelt on it, making it the most common red grape variety in the country.
-The Zweigelt is a new Austrian hybrid grape created in 1922 as product of crossing St. Laurent and Blaufränkisch grapes.
+💡Around 1/3 of the Austrian wine-growing area planted with red wine varieties has Zweigelt on it, making it the country’s most common red grape variety.
+The Zweigelt is a new Austrian hybrid grape created in 1922 to cross St. Laurent and Blaufränkisch grapes.

 🍽 This wine will accompany perfectly any type of pasta or dishes with potatoes.
-However, my favourite pariring for it was homemade bread and black olives tapenade.
+However, my favourite pairing for it was homemade bread and black olives tapenade.

 Reserva 2012 from Bodega Palador

 Today a la Rioja!
 One Palador with style!
 Pleasing my senses with a Reserva from the Rioja region, a perfect complement for the Christmas wine advent calendar.